Conventions

 Hook Middleware

 Hook middleware is always generic and type-safe.
 It is inserted at known points in the pipeline where the input and output types are known.
+Hooks surround individual pipeline steps.
 Always use generic signatures for hook middleware:

 Wrap Middleware

-Wrap middleware must be able to wrap any pipeline segment, regardless of its input and output types.
+Wrap middleware surrounds a group of pipeline steps.
+It must be able to wrap any pipeline segment regardless of its input and output types.
 To enable this, wrap middleware uses object for its input and output types.
 This is a necessary compromise in C# to allow full compositionality:

 When implementing wrap middleware: